-- 500 grams floury potatoes (i.e., not waxy), peeled and cut into half-inch cubes
+- 200 grams potatoes cut into one-inch cubes

 - 2 to 3 cups broth preferably clam broth